 • Aim for moderate intensity during strength training

 • Stop exercising if you feel pain or other warning signs

 Strength training can be life changing for seniors.
 In addition to improving overall body function, it can facilitate better sleep, less stress, a sharper brain, improved motor control, and greater emotional well being.

 The time to start is now.
-If you’re a senior in the Peterborough area, find out how Framework Personal Training can support your strength training journey.
+If you’re a senior in London, find out how Framework Personal Training can support your strength training journey.